UniversalScientificTechnologies/xDOS_doc/record_format.md

 ## Requirement identification

 Each requirement of the current format version carries an ID in square brackets: `[AREA-NN]` for general rules (e.g. `[FS-03]`), `[MSG-<NAME>]` for the definition of a message including its field table (e.g. `[MSG-STOP]`).
 The verification of each ID — method, check and expected result — is given in the [Verification matrix](#verification-matrix).

+The requirements of this specification are top-level requirements on the data output of the devices; they are not derived from a higher-level specification, so no traceability to one is given.

 ## Notation